gcelano/Linguistic-annotation-and-XQuery-2S-2015/Syllabus.md

 ### SYLLABUS
-## "LINGUISTIC ANNOTATION AND DATA EXTRACTION WITH XQUERY"
+## LINGUISTIC ANNOTATION AND DATA EXTRACTION WITH XQUERY
 ### Leipzig University, Summer semester 2015.

 (The following syllabus may be subject to modifications, so please consult it regularly)